Should You Just Buy SPY?

 The second advantage of SPY, assuming you would be using broad diversification otherwise, is that with one ETF, you get exposure to 506 stocks (though it is market cap weighted, so your exposure to the smallest of those 506 stocks will be negligible).

-SPY's broad diversification in 506 stocks across all eleven GICS sectors means that by holding one ETF you are protected against both stock-specific risk and industry risk.
+SPY's broad diversification in 506 stocks across all eleven GICS sectors means that by holding one ETF, you are protected against both stock-specific risk and industry risk.

 The Cons Of Buying SPY